Bratislava: History

 On 27 March 1919, the name Bratislava was officially adopted for the first time to replace the previous Slovak name Prešporok.

 At the beginning of August 1919, Czechoslovakia got permission to correct the borders for strategic reasons, mainly to secure the port and to prevent a potential attack of the Hungarian Army on the town.
 On the night of 14 August 1919, barefoot Czechoslovak soldiers silently climbed to the Hungarian side of the Starý most (Old Bridge), captured the guards, and annexed Petržalka (currently part of Bratislava's 5th district) without a fight.
 The Paris Peace Conference assigned the area to Czechoslovakia to create a bridgehead for the newly created Czechoslovak state for controlling the Danube.

 Left without any protection after the retreat of the Hungarian army, many Hungarians were expelled or fled.
 Czechs and Slovaks moved their households to Bratislava.
 Education in Hungarian and German was radically reduced in the city.
+In 1918-1919 around 20,000 Czechoslovak officers moved to Bratislava; 15,000 of them were from Prague.
 By the 1930 Czechoslovak census, the Hungarian population of Bratislava had decreased to 15.8% (see the Demographics of Bratislava article for more details).

 In 1938, Nazi Germany annexed neighbouring Austria in the Anschluss; on 10 October 1938, based on the Munich Agreement it also annexed (still-separate from Bratislava) Petržalka and Devín boroughs on ethnic grounds, as these had many ethnic Germans.
 Petržalka was renamed as Engerau and Devín was renamed as Theben an der March.
 The Starý most (Old Bridge) became a border bridge between Czechoslovakia and Nazi Germany.